-In 2011 I finished my trance dance facilitator training with Aernoudt and Els of Trance-Dance.net.
+In 2011 I finished my trance dance facilitator training with Aernoudt Knecht and Els Van Sonhoven of Trance-Dance.net.
 I already had been DJing at parties, festivals and conscious dance events and practices for many years.
 After the training, Trance Dance became the basis of most of my dance practices.

 In 2014 I started DJing as an Ecstatic Dance DJ and facilitating Ecstatic Dances.
 This practice brought together all the dance and music elements in my life that had existed separately before.

 After the Trance Dance training I already started including ritualistic elements to my party and festival DJing , but that was just a thing that I did as my own personal preparation.
 This invisible work and inviting magic to the dancefloor did have impact on my DJing, on my sessions and, I like to think, on the dancers.

 With Ecstatic Dance everything was put on the surface, visible for all and obvious.
 No longer a personal, private or quiet ritual.
 No, it was obvious for everyone and all are invited to participate in the ritual.

 Ecstatic Dance and Trance Dance are both ritualistic ways of dancing.
 It is not easy to say what exactly are the differences.
 Both practices have a lot in common and are not copy righted practices like 5 Rhythms or Biodanza.
 Therefore, as a facilitator I am free to shape these practices into something that is fitting for my dancers and me.
 As long as I follow the basic principles and guidelines.

 In my Ecstatic Dance practice I have taken a lot of inspiration from Trance Dance and my way of offering Trance Dance is inspired by my work in Ecstatic Dance.